 Water Pollution Control

 The current Wastewater Plant was designed for a population of 11,600 residents and was intended to have a lifespan of 30 years.
-Currently, it is in its 35th year of operation and the City has over 14,860 residents.
+Currently, it is in its 44th year of operation and the City has over 16,000 residents.
 The plant is currently exceeding all of the design parameters it was meant to meet but WPC has been able to maintain removal rates in compliance with IDNR & EPA regulations.
 However, the majority of the equipment processes, pumps, drives, meters, piping, conduit, wiring and structures are all original to the 1978 plant.
 Because of this the time has come for the City to determine the best way to move forward.
-Continued growth of the City cannot be maintained without first major repairs and upgrades at the current plant to keep it in compliance and second, planning for a new plant that will be able to meet new regulations in the near future.
-Council has approved $500,000 for necessary repairs and upgrades to get through the next 10 years while a facility plan is being developed, and design and construction can begin.
+Please click on the Wastewater Treatment Plant Updates tab above to learn more about the new wastewater plant.